-Not in the current version, however we’re considering this for future releases.
-Please use the feedback screen in the app to tell us what you need.
+You cannot create resources in the current version.
+However, we’re considering this for future releases.
+Please use the feedback link in the app's menu to tell us what you need.

-Q: Can I view my current AWS service charges?
+Q: Can I view my current AWS usage charges?

-Yes, you can view your estimated charges in the app.
-Simply visit your Account Activity page and click the checkbox to Receive Billing Alerts.
+Yes, you can view your current usage charges in the app.
+Simply visit your Billing Preferences page and click the checkbox to Receive Billing Alerts.
 In order to view usage charges, your identity must have permission to view CloudWatch.

 Q: What time period and services does the Service Health section cover?